cyberark/MITM_Intercept/README.md

 https://user-images.githubusercontent.com/28649672/162976250-75f2e3c5-f328-4bcc-ad49-a9561d493cb1.mp4

+## License
 Copyright (c) 2022 CyberArk Software Ltd. All rights reserved
+This repository is licensed under Apache-2.0 License - see [`LICENSE`](LICENSE) for more details.